-Artemio V. Panganiban, 80, Filipino.
-He served as Chief Justice of the Supreme Court from 2005 to 2006 and as Associate Justice from 1995 to 2005.
+Artemio V. Panganiban, 81.
+Filipino, He served as Chief Justice of the Supreme Court from 2005 to 2006 and as Associate Justice from 1995 to 2005.
 Prior to his appointment to the Supreme Court, he was a senior partner at Panganiban Benitez Parlade Africa and Barinaga Law Offices from 1963 to 1995.
 He is a recipient of over 250 prestigious awards and recognitions from various associations and groups for his role as a jurist, lawyer, civic leader, Catholic lay worker, and entrepreneur and youth leader.
 Among such awards is the "Renaissance Jurist of the 21st Century" given by the Supreme Court of the Philippines upon his retirement in 2006.
 Chief Justice Panganiban holds a Bachelor's Degree in Law from the Far Eastern University where he graduated cum laude.
 He was a 6th placer in the 1960 Bar Examinations.
 He was also conferred Doctor of Laws (Honoris Causa) by several universities.
 At present, he writes a column for the Philippine Daily Inquirer.
-He sits as an independent director in the following listed companies aside from Asian Terminals, Inc.; GMA Network, Inc. (2007-present), First Philippine Holdings Corp.
+He sits as an independent director in the following publicly-listed companies aside from Asian Terminals, Inc.; GMA Network, Inc. (2007-present), First Philippine Holdings Corp.
 (2007-present), Metro Pacific Investments Corp.
 (2007-present), Manila Electric Company (2008-present), Robinsons Land Corp.
-(2008-present), GMA Holdings, Inc. (2009-present), Petron Corporation (2010-present), Philippine Long Distance Telephone Company (2013-present).
-He is also a non-executive Director at Jollibee Foods Corporation (2012-present), Senior Adviser, Metrobank (2007 to present), and Adviser, DoubleDragon Properties Corp.
-(2014 to present).
-He is a member of the Company's Compensation Committee and Nomination Committee.
-He is an independent director of Asian Terminals, Inc. since April 22, 2010.
+(2008-present), GMA Holdings, Inc. (2009-present), Petron Corporation (2010-present), Philippine Long Distance

+Telephone Company (2013-present).
+He is also a non-executive Director at Jollibee Foods Corporation (2012-present), Senior Adviser, Metrobank (2007 to present), Member of the Advisory Council, Bank of the Philippine Islands (2016-present) and Adviser, DoubleDragon Properties Corp.
+(2014-present).
+He is the Chairman of Corporate Governance Committee and a member of the Company's Compensation Committee and Nomination Committee.
+He has been an independent director of Asian Terminals, Inc. since April 22, 2010.